Utah Deaf History and Culture

 In the evening, the students went to the Burdetts’ for a barbecue in their yard.
 It was delicious and they did enjoy going to the picnic and boating party.
 It was all very interesting for them.
 Marion Brown and her boyfriend were with them” – Kay Kinner (Kinner, The Utah Eagle, October 1953).

 Kenneth C. Burdett devoted his entire life and career to USD.
 He not only worked at USD for four decades, from 1934 to 1974, but he also spent fifty-two years as a student, boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
-He was also a member of the Utah Association of the Deaf, the National Fraternal Society of the Deaf, and the Golden Spike Athletic Club of the Deaf, among others (The Ogden Standard-Examiner, May 23, 1974).
+He was also a member of the Utah Association for the Deaf, the National Fraternal Society of the Deaf, and the Golden Spike Athletic Club of the Deaf, among others (The Ogden Standard-Examiner, May 23, 1974).
 Mr. Burdett is remembered for his endless support for student athletics, his profound affection for his students (Ogden Standard-Examiner, May 23, 1974), and as an inspiring leader who believed in each student's ability to grow (Kenneth L. Kinner, personal communication, 2006).
 In essence, he was a consummate teacher and coach who inspired youth and everyone he met (Dr. Robert Sanderson and Valerie Kinney, personal communication, July 8, 2011).

 Holiday Celebrations at the Utah School for the Deaf